Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

 Best Viewing Spots: Yeoduido Park, Kyunghee University, Seoul Forest, Seoul Grand Park, Seokchon Lake Park

-Getting Around: The city of Seoul is accessible via the Seoul Metro, and we recommend getting the Discover Seoul Pass that’s both a transportation card and also an all-access pass to 55 of Seoul’s hottest attractions.
+Getting Around: The city of Seoul is accessible via the Seoul Metro, and we recommend getting the Discover Seoul Pass — which offers discounts to over 100 tourist attractions and also acts as a transportation card.

 Getting Around Seoul (Transport Essentials)